 Fire Safety Equipment Checks

-Once per semester, Housing, Residential Life and Fire Safety conduct Health and Safety Inspections in student rooms to ensure that fire safety equipment is in place and in working condition.
+Once per year, Housing, Residential Life and Fire Safety conduct Health and Safety Inspections in student rooms to ensure that fire safety equipment is in place and in working condition.
 In addition, random room checks to inspect fire safety equipment may be conducted during any fire drill.

 It is extremely dangerous and a violation of both fire codes and University policy to obstruct entrance to or egress from any room, suite, elevator landing, common area, or lounge.
 This includes, but is not limited to, basement and stairwell landings in all residence halls and brownstones.
 Any items left in these areas may be removed by Facilities and Operations or Columbia Housing staff at the owner’s expense.
 Any fines by FDNY related to obstruction will be the resident’s responsibility.